pearcej/complex/ThinkComplexity/_sources/Evolution of cooperation/Results.rst

 .. figure:: Figures/figure_13.2.png
     :align: center
+    :alt: "Figure 13.2: Average niceness across all genomes in the population (left), and fraction of population that cooperates in the first round (right)."

     Figure 13.2: Average niceness across all genomes in the population (left), and fraction of population that cooperates in the first round (right).

 :ref:`Figure 13.2 <fig_avg_nice>` (left) shows the results: starting from 0, average niceness increases quickly to 0.75, then oscillates between 0.4 and 0.85, with a long-term mean near 0.65.
 Again, that’s a lot of niceness!